minhoag/myuu-egg-selfbot/README.md

        }
      },
    ]);
-   console.log('%cWorked!', 'font-size: 50px');
+   console.log('%cToken Retrieved!', 'font-size: 20px; color: green;');
-   console.log('%cYour token is now copied to the clipboard!', 'font-size: 16px');
+   console.log('%cYour token is now copied to the clipboard.', 'font-size: 14px;');
    ```

 5. Your token will be copied to your clipboard.
-Paste it into the `.env` file as instructed.
+6. Paste the token into the `.env` file in the `TOKEN` field.

+---

 ### `CHANNEL_ID`

-The bot requires a channel ID to know where it should operate.
-For best performance, consider creating a new server just for yourself to minimize message processing overhead.
+The bot requires a **channel ID** to function.
+This ID specifies the channel it will operate in.

-#### How to Get a Channel ID:
+#### How to Retrieve a Channel ID:

-1. Enable **Developer Mode**:
+1. Enable **Developer Mode** in Discord:
    - Go to **User Settings** > **Advanced**.
    - Toggle on **Developer Mode**.

-2. Retrieve the Channel ID:
+2. Copy the channel ID:
-   - Right-click the desired channel in Discord.
+   - Right-click on the desired channel in Discord.
    - Select **Copy Channel ID**.
-   - Paste the ID into the `.env` file.
+   - Paste the ID into the `.env` file under the `CHANNEL_ID` field.

+💡 **Tip**:
+To improve performance, consider creating a **private server** to minimize unnecessary message processing overhead.

 ---

-## Final Notes
+## 📜 Final Notes

-- Use the bot responsibly.
-- Always be aware of the risks when operating selfbots.

-Happy egg collecting! 🥚
+- **Use the bot Responsibly:** Operating selfbots on Discord is against their Terms of Service.
+You are solely responsible for the consequences of using this bot.
+- **Keep Your Credentials Secure:** Never share your token or sensitive details with anyone to avoid account compromise.
+- If you encounter any issues, feel free to open an issue report or suggest improvements in the project's repository.

+---

+🥚 **Happy Egg Collecting!**